Updated: Mar 9

 What are the implications of not making your own choices?

 When you begin to pay attention to how your thoughts influence your beliefs, you will realise if any of them needs to be reassessed to become your true self.
 View guilt and shame as a piece of information on how you think about life and your purpose in it.
-Unhelpful thought and behaviours can be modified but who you are cannot.
-Remind yourself that the only person you need to be in life is you, taking some time to reassess what is really important to you is definitely worth.
+Unhelpful thought and behaviours can be modified, but who you intrinsically are cannot.
+Remind yourself that the only person you need to be in life is you; taking some time to reassess what is really important to you is definitely worth it.

-Accepting a role in life that is not yours, is a tough choice, if you do so, engage in extra self-care.
+Accepting a role in life that is not yours is a tough choice.
+If you decide to do so, engage in extra self-care.
 Surround yourself with all love you can.

 Look for support groups, and if you don't find any, organize one.
 You are never alone.